komsan-k/977-220/iot/esp32/lab-led-control/README.md

 ## 🧩 11.
 Discussion

-This experiment demonstrates how **IoT control systems** can integrate **MQTT communication** with hardware-level **PWM** to achieve remote and dynamic lighting control.
-This architecture can be extended for:
-- Smart home automation (light dimming, fan speed)
-- Industrial IoT dashboards
-- Cloud-controlled actuators or motors

-**Key Insight:** Payload-based message interpretation enables flexible device behavior using a single topic.
+This experiment simplifies **PWM control** using `analogWrite()` on ESP32, enabling efficient MQTT-based LED dimming.
+The architecture can be applied to smart lighting, fan control, or any actuator requiring variable intensity.

 ---